Containers: How We Communicate Our Message Matters

 Many of us have a hard time accepting the 'content' when how (container) it is shared offends us.
 In many cases, we respond emotionally as a gut reaction thinking later there was no truth to what they said because of how they said it.

-It's easier said then done and when it comes to the people we care about most it almost seems impossible.
-As difficult as it may seem, know when we make the commitment to embrace the 'what' regardless, within reason, of the 'how' we can become a catalyst for growth in our relationships.
+It's easier said than done.
+When it comes to the people we care about most it almost seems impossible.
+As difficult as it may seem, know when we make the commitment to embrace the 'what' regardless (within reason) of the 'how' we can become a catalyst for growth in our relationships.

 Where are you too focused on the "how" and not enough on the "what"?